theirc/airbel/playbook.md

 #Part 1: Manifesto
-The Airbel Playbook answers key questions about who we are, what we do, how we do it, and why.
+The Airbel Playbook is here to answer key questions about **who** we are, **what** we do, **how** we do it, and **why**.
 For those new to Airbel, it introduces our philosophy, culture, approach, and structure.
 For long-time staff and colleagues, it can serve as a refresher or a reference.

-Importantly, the Playbook is a one-stop shop for our most important policy documents.
+This is a one-stop shop for our most important policy documents.
 If you are looking for specific information about how we make decisions, run projects, and structure staffing, you can find it all here.
-If something is missing, or you aren't sure what to search for, you can share your feedback at airbel@rescue.org.
+If something is missing, or you aren't sure where to find what you need, please let us know at [airbel@rescue.org](mailto:airbel@rescue.org).

 The Airbel Playbook was created mainly for Airbel staff, IRC colleagues, and, in some cases, donors and partners.